-Ensure that you are familiar with the constraints for zoning a switch to support the Metro Mirror and Global Mirror Copy Services.
+Ensure that you are familiar with the constraints for zoning a switch to support the Metro Mirror and Global Mirror features.

-SAN configurations that use intracluster Metro Mirror and Global Mirror relationships do not require additional switch zones.

-SAN configurations that use intercluster Metro Mirror and Global Mirror relationships require the following additional switch zoning considerations:

-- The clusters must be zoned so that the nodes in each cluster can see the ports of the nodes in the other cluster. - Use of interswitch link (ISL) trunking in a switched fabric. - Use of redundant fabrics.

-For intercluster Metro Mirror and Global Mirror relationships, you must perform the following steps to create the additional zones that are required:

-- 1. Configure your SAN so that fibre-channel traffic can be passed between the two clusters.
-To configure the SAN this way, you can connect the clusters to the same SAN, merge the SANs, or use routing technologies. - 2.
-Create a new zone in each fabric that contains all SAN Volume Controller ports for both clusters. - 3.
-Optionally, modify the zoning so that the hosts that are visible to the local cluster can recognize the remote cluster.
-This allows a host to examine data in both the local and remote cluster. - 4.
-Verify that cluster A cannot recognize any of the back-end storage that is owned by cluster B. Two clusters cannot share the same back-end storage devices.
+N configurations that use intracluster Metro Mirror and Global Mirror ationships do not require additional switch zones.
+N configurations that use intercluster Metro Mirror and Global Mirror ationships require the following additional switch zoning considerations: The clusters must be zoned so that the nodes in each cluster can see the ports of the nodes in the other cluster. • Use of interswitch link (ISL) trunking in a switched fabric. • Use of redundant fabrics. r intercluster Metro Mirror and Global Mirror relationships, you must perform e following steps to create the additional zones that are required: 1.
+Configure your SAN so that fibre-channel traffic can be passed between the two clusters.
+To configure the SAN this way, you can connect the clusters to the same SAN, merge the SANs, or use routing technologies.
+2. Configure zoning to allow all nodes in the local fabric to communicate with all nodes in the remote fabric.
+Note: If you are using McData Eclipse routers to route between two SANs, you can connect a maximum of 64 port pairs over a single iFCP link.
+For larger clusters, you must create several zones that contain at least one port from each node in both the local cluster and the remote cluster.
+For example, if you have two 8 node clusters and select one port from each node, there are 64 port pairs in each zone.
+For maximum connectivity, you must have four zones and 4 iFCP links.
+For smaller clusters, you can use less zones and iFCP links.
+3. Optionally, modify the zoning so that the hosts that are visible to the local cluster can recognize the remote cluster.
+This allows a host to examine data in both the local and remote cluster.
+4. Verify that cluster A cannot recognize any of the back-end storage that is

+4. Verify that cluster A cannot recognize any of the back-end storage that is owned by cluster B. Two clusters cannot share the same back-end storage devices.